The Trinity in the Old Testament

 Holy Spirit

-A few chapters onward, in Genesis 6,3, it says: Then the LORD said, "My Spirit shall not abide in mortals forever, for they are flesh; their days shall be one hundred twenty years."
+A few chapters onward, in Genesis 6,3, it says: Then the Lord said, "My Spirit shall not abide in mortals forever, for they are flesh; their days shall be one hundred twenty years."

-The prophets also mention the Spirit of the Lord, e.g. Zechariah 4,6: Then he answered and spake unto me, saying, This is the word of the LORD unto Zerubbabel, saying, Not by might, nor by power, but by my spirit, saith the LORD of hosts.
+The prophets also mention the Spirit of the Lord, e.g. Zechariah 4,6: Then he answered and spake unto me, saying, This is the word of the Lord unto Zerubbabel, saying, Not by might, nor by power, but by my Spirit, saith the Lord of hosts.

-And the prophecy that Jesus Himself quotes in the synagogue of Nazareth (Isaiah 61,1): The Spirit of the Lord GOD is upon me; because the LORD hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound;
+And the prophecy that Jesus Himself quotes in the synagogue of Nazareth (Isaiah 61,1): The Spirit of the Lord God is upon me; because the Lord hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound;

 Finally, Isaiah 63,10 states: Yet they rebelled and grieved his Holy Spirit.
 So he turned and became their enemy and he himself fought against them.

-Shekhinah of God
+Shekhinah (Glory/Cloud) of God

-Lady Wisdom was present before creation (Proverbs 8,22-30): The LORD possessed me in the beginning of his way, before his works of old.
+Another prefiguration of the Holy Spirit: Lady Wisdom was present before creation (Proverbs 8,22-30): The Lord possessed me in the beginning of his way, before his works of old.
 I was set up from everlasting, from the beginning, or ever the earth was.
 When there were no depths, I was brought forth; when there were no fountains abounding with water.
 Before the mountains were settled, before the hills was I brought forth: While as yet he had not made the earth, nor the fields, nor the highest part of the dust of the world.
 When he prepared the heavens, I was there: when he set a compass upon the face of the depth: When he established the clouds above: when he strengthened the fountains of the deep: When he gave to the sea his decree, that the waters should not pass his commandment: when he appointed the foundations of the earth: Then I was by him, as one brought up with him: and I was daily his delight, rejoicing always before him;

 And is the Breath and Power of God (Wisdom 7,24-26): For wisdom is more moving than any motion: she passeth and goeth through all things by reason of her pureness.
 For she is the breath of the power of God, and a pure influence flowing from the glory of the Almighty: therefore can no defiled thing fall into her.
 For she is the brightness of the everlasting light, the unspotted mirror of the power of God, and the image of his goodness.